 The Bible reveals a wide range of truths about God and man.
 But the overarching message of Scripture is the story of the kingdom of God.
-The Bible teaches that God created the world as part of His kingdom that was to be ruled over by man in submission to God.
+The Bible teaches that God created the world as part of His kingdom that was to be ruled over by man in submission to Him.
 Man rebelled against His Creator and King, however.
-The heart of Scripture is the revelation that God Himself, through Jesus Christ, became Man to rescue us from the disastrous consequences of our sin and to restore the kingdom that we have attempted to take from Him.
-Here is a summary of this "gospel" or good news, the core of our message at Cleveland Park Bible Church.
+The heart of Scripture is the revelation that God Himself, through Jesus Christ, became Man in order to rescue us from the disastrous consequences of our sin and restore the kingdom that we have attempted to take from Him.
+Here is a summary of the Bible’s incomparable story.

 Creation